-Florida is home to some of the most beautiful, clear water beaches on Earth.
+Florida is home to some of the most beautiful, clearest water beaches in the US and even the world.
 But what makes them so different?

 Water and sand.

 The Gulf of Mexico hosts beaches with emerald, clear water, and fine, pillowy-white sand.
 There are only a handful of places on Earth with this trait and Florida is lucky to be one of them.